krishpatel2067/ListLib/docs/dtypes.md

 * NumList
 * Matrix

-`List`s are the very basic between the three because they add a relatively basic functionality to regular tables such as manipulation (reverse, replace, etc.) and utility (find, slice, etc.).
+`List`s are the very basic between the three because they add a relatively minimal functionality to regular tables such as manipulation (reverse, replace, etc.) and utility (find, slice, etc.).
 Lists allow values of any datatype.

 `NumList`s, as they may imply, are inherited from Lists, but with the added restriction of only numbers.
 This allows for various mathamatical funtions such as sum, product, min/max, and stats.